 It’s also incredibly important for teachers to adjust their curriculum to include more opportunities for representative literature.
 Especially considering the climate that has emerged since the election this is going to become even more critical.
 In Massachusetts teachers are incredibly lucky, there are no books that teachers are required to teach.
 The English common core and state standards simply state various topics that must be covered.
 These topics could be covered by a number of pieces of literature.

 Another way to help students see themselves in literature is to connect it to relevant current events.
 This way teachers open up a way for students to have a conversation about events that are directly affecting them in the real world.
-This also helps them answer the age old “when will I use this in real life” question that English teachers seem to be so constantly asked.
+This also helps them answer the age-old “when will I use this in real life” question that English teachers seem to be so constantly asked.

 Some might argue that representation isn’t very important and that students don’t absorb much from the literature they read.
-In her Ted Talk “The Danger of a Single Story” Chimamanda Ngozi Adichie addresses this:
+In her Ted Talk “The Danger of a Single Story,” Chimamanda Ngozi Adichie addresses this:

-I was an early reader, and what I read were British and American children’s books.
+"I was an early reader, and what I read were British and American children’s books.
 I was also an early writer…I wrote exactly the kinds of stories I was reading: All my characters were white and blue-eyed, they played in the snow, they ate apples…Now, this despite the fact that I lived in Nigeria.
 I had never been outside Nigeria.
 We didn’t have snow, we ate mangoes…What this demonstrates, I think, is how impressionable and vulnerable we are in the face of a story, particularly as children.
-Because all I had read were books in which characters were foreign, I had become convinced that books by their very nature had to have foreigners in them and had to be about things with which I could not possibly identify (Ted.com).
+Because all I had read were books in which characters were foreign, I had become convinced that books by their very nature had to have foreigners in them and had to be about things with which I could not possibly identify" (Ted.com).

 Adiche’s story of her childhood is a very glaring example of why representation matters.
 Adiche didn’t see herself represented in literature as a child, and therefore she was influenced to write about things that she had no connection with.
-On a more subconscious level she was being told that her life experiences weren’t relevant enough to be written about.
+On a more subconscious level, she was being told that her life experiences weren’t relevant enough to be written about.

-Think about it this way: imagine throughout school you’ve read books that are exclusively written and about something that you had no way of identifying with.
+Think about it this way: Imagine throughout school you’ve read books that are exclusively written and about something that you had no way of identifying with.
 Would you care about the literature?
 Would you want to keep reading it over and over with no other option?
 Wouldn’t you start to feel like you’re unimportant?
 Wouldn’t you want to read something that you could understand and identify with?

-By telling a single story in literature minority students are erased from the narrative.
+By telling a single story in literature minority, students are erased from the narrative.
 They have no outlet in the classroom to see themselves as successful.
 How can teachers expect students to be successful if they do not show the students examples of others who have been successful?
 Frankly, minority students have enough to deal with every day at school.
 Creating a classroom and curriculum full of diverse and appropriately representative literature is a great way to take one of the stressors that minority students have to deal with away.

-Representative literature must be readily available for students of all socioeconomic levels not only in classroom libraries but also in school and community libraries.
+Representative literature must be readily available for students of all socioeconomic levels, not only in classroom libraries but also in school and community libraries.
 Further, representative literature should be quality representation that is ideally written by a minority author.
-Without a diverse collection of literature and curriculum teachers run the risk of exposing students to a single story which can be incredibly toxic and dangerous for their overall wellbeing.
+Without a diverse collection of literature and curriculum, teachers run the risk of exposing students to a single story, which can be incredibly toxic and dangerous for their overall wellbeing.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

-Kyler J Falk from Corona, CA on February 21, 2020:
+Kyler J Falk from California on February 21, 2020: